fitbl4nk/bl4nk.kr/content/blog/CyberSpace CTF 2024 - ez-rop/index.md

     payload += p64(0x401172)                # middle of read
 ```

-I decided to write a value to `alarm`'s GOT because there are no output functions to leak libc, so I needed to find the function closest to `execve` for partial overwrite.
+I decided to write a value to `alarm`'s GOT because there are no printing functions to leak libc, so I needed to find the function closest to `execve` for partial overwrite.
 "Closest" means the smallest offset difference, and overwriting the GOT of a close function maximizes exploitation probability under ASLR.

-After this, we just need to write `"/bin/sh\x00"` to memory and use gadgets to pass it as `execve` function arguments.
+After this, we just need to write `"/bin/sh\x00"` to any memory and use gadgets to pass it as `execve` function arguments.

 ``` python
     # read(0, 0x404900, 8) ; &0x404900 = "/bin/sh\x00"